-As the name suggests, it is the time of year when practicing Jews the world over make amends for past sins.
+As the name suggests, it is the time of year when practicing Jews make amends for past sins.

-When is Yom Kippur?
-This year, Yom Kippur begins at sunset Tuesday, October 11, 2016 and ends at nightfall on Wednesday, October 12, 2016.
+When is Yom Kippur this year?
+This year, Yom Kippur begins at sunset Sunday, September 24 and ends at nightfall on Monday, September 25, 2023.

-Meanwhile, at Orthodox synagogues, all-day services beginning in the morning, and continuing until about mid-afternoon, followed by evening services continuing until nightfall.
-Yom Kippur services conclude with closing prayers and the blowing of the shofar -- a ritual musical instrument carved from the horn of a ram.
+At Orthodox synagogues, all-day services beginning in the morning, and continuing until about mid-afternoon, followed by evening services continuing until nightfall.
+Yom Kippur services conclude with closing prayers and the blowing of the shofar.

 Meals & Recipes for Yom Kippur